rsbhnv/enterprise-document-intelligence-platform/README.md

 ---

 ## Data Flow
-1. Documents are ingested from enterprise sources (file storage / APIs)
+1. Documents and metadata are ingested from enterprise sources or external APIs
-2. Azure Data Factory orchestrates the processing flow
+2. Azure Data Factory orchestrates the processing lifecycle
-3. Databricks performs data transformations and validations
+3. Databricks performs data validation, transformation, and enrichment
 4. AI services extract structured data from documents
-5. Results are stored and exposed to downstream systems
+5. Processed data is stored in structured tables aligned with business needs
+6. Logging tables capture process status, errors, and execution metadata
+7. Automation functions trigger notifications or downstream actions

+---

+## Data Sources & Ingestion Patterns
+The platform was designed to support multiple ingestion sources:

+- Network folders and enterprise file storage
+- API-based ingestion from external systems (e.g. Monday.com)
+- Metadata-driven ingestion logic per document type

+Example:
+In one project, document data was ingested directly from Monday.com using REST APIs, rather than traditional file-based sources, requiring dynamic API handling and data normalization.

+---

+## Automation & Notifications
+As part of the document processing workflow, automated notifications were implemented:

+- Azure Functions were used to trigger post-processing actions
+- Integration with Microsoft Graph API for sending emails and notifications
+- Event-driven logic based on document processing status

+This enabled real-time feedback and reduced manual follow-ups in document workflows.

 ---

 ## Technology Stack
 - **Cloud:** Microsoft Azure